MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-03-05-bandit5-6-writeup.md

-Which consist in a bunch of folders, now how can we find anything here, fast, without having to go to every fodler and see its content?
+Which consists of a bunch of folders, now how can we find anything here, fast, without having to go to every folder and see its content?

 ----